 The symptoms of stroke depend upon what part of the brain is affected.
 It is critical to recognize the signs of stroke and act fast since time is brain.

 Stroke Support Circle

 Medical City Lewisville supports current and former stroke patients, as well as members of our community and their families who have had a stroke.
 We offer the Stroke Support Circle, a support group that meets monthly on the second Wednesday to share stories and advice with other stroke survivors.
-Learn more here.
+Learn more about the Stroke Support Circle.